 Figure 133.
-Real and nominal prices of PMUS for fish sold by all gears Data sourced from the PIFSC FRMD.
+Real and nominal prices of PMUS for fish sold in the CNMI from all gears Data sourced from the PIFSC FRMD.

-Since 2009 the PIFSC Socioeconomics Program has maintained a continuous economic data collection program on Saipan through collaboration with the PIFSC FRMD.
+Since 2009 the PIFSC Socioeconomics Program has maintained a continuous economic data collection program in Saipan through collaboration with the PIFSC FRMD.
 The economic data collection program gathers fishing expenditure data for boat-based reef fish, bottomfish, and pelagic fishing trips on an ongoing basis.
 Data for fishing trip expenses include gallons of fuel used, price per gallon of fuel, cost of ice used, cost of bait & chum used, cost of fishing gear lost, and the engine type of the boat.
 These economic data are collected from same subset of fishing trips as the boat-based creel survey carried out by the local fisheries management agencies and PIFSC FRMD.

-Figure 134 presents the average trip costs for CNMI troll trips from 2012 through 2021 (adjusted to 2021 dollars).
-In general, the costs of trolling trips showed small changes across years.
-It moved up and down mainly related to changes in fuel costs.
-In 2022, the average trip cost of trolling trips were around \$101, \$3 higher than 2022.
+Figure 134 presents the average trip costs for CNMI troll trips from 2009 to 2022 (adjusted to 2022 dollars).
+In general, the costs of trolling trips had small changes across years.
+Costs moved up and down mainly related to changes in fuel costs.
+In 2022, the average cost of trolling trips was around \$101, \$3 higher than 2022.
 Fuel cost is the main component of the trolling trip costs.
 Supporting data for Figure 134 is presented in Table A-119.

 Figure 134.
-Average cost for CNMI trolling trips adjusted to 2022 dollars Data sourced from PIFSC Continuous Cost Data Collection Program (Chan and Pan 2019a).
+Average cost for CNMI trolling trips (adjusted to 2022 dollars) Data sourced from PIFSC Continuous Cost Data Collection Program (Chan and Pan 2019a).
 Trip cost data collection began in 2009.